 Electives are designed to develop their overall management skills in specific business areas.
-The curriculum consists of

-10 required courses and two electives.
-This is a non-thesis program and will require the student to complete 36 hours of course work and pass a comprehensive exam which is part of MGMT 592 (Business Strategic Decision Making).
-Students that have not completed an undergraduate business degree electives are designed to develop their overall management skills in specific business areas.
+The curriculum consists of will require the student to complete 36 hours of course work and pass a comprehensive exam which is part of MGMT 592 (Business Strategic business degree electives are designed to develop their overall management skills in specific business areas.
 The curriculum consists of